openrewrite/rewrite-java-security/README.md

 This project implements a [Rewrite module](https://github.com/openrewrite/rewrite) that patches common Java security vulnerabilities.

 Browse [a selection of recipes available through this module in the recipe catalog](https://docs.openrewrite.org/recipes/java/security).

+## Contributing

+We appreciate all types of contributions.
+See the [contributing guide](https://github.com/openrewrite/.github/blob/main/CONTRIBUTING.md) for detailed instructions on how to get started.